Hong Kong flu: Vaccine

 Lots of vaccine continued to be released throughout January 1969, with nearly 21 million doses available by the end of the month.
 By this point, however, influenza activity and subsequent mortality had already peaked.
 Demand for the vaccine diminished and a considerable surplus remained.
 Given the time it took to build up antibodies, it is unlikely a significant number of people were effectively immunized to alter the course of the epidemic.
 Hilleman himself would later acknowledge that the vaccine was "too little and too late" for most of the country.
 However, it was estimated that a "considerably higher" proportion of the recommended priority group of older and chronically ill persons received the pandemic vaccine than in 1957.
-Nevertheless, even after the debacle that was the vaccination effort in 1957, US health officials by 1968 still had "no meaningful information regarding [influenza vaccine's] actual distribution", such as "to what extent it actually reaches persons at highest risk."
+Nevertheless, even after the foul-up associated with the vaccination effort in 1957, US health officials by 1968 still had "no meaningful information regarding [influenza vaccine's] actual distribution", such as "to what extent it actually reaches persons at highest risk."

 Following the epidemic in the US, leftover vaccine was made available for the southern hemisphere and parts of Europe where the main outbreak had not yet happened.
 The Japanese strain of the new variant was incorporated into the bivalent vaccines recommended for the 1969–1970 flu season in the US.

 Outside the US, vaccination efforts were undertaken in many countries in anticipation of an epidemic.
 In contrast to US policy, Japan had, since 1963, carried out mass vaccination campaigns against influenza every year regardless of whether an epidemic was expected.
 This began with the immunization of all children in kindergartens and primary and secondary schools followed by the vaccination of those working in crowded conditions.
 Enough vaccine was produced each year to vaccinate about 24 million people (nearly a quarter of Japan's population at this time), and this became the goal in 1968, targeting the same priority groups as in a typical flu season.

 The same Japanese strain used for vaccine production in the US was immediately sent out to the seven manufacturing firms in Japan.
 It was soon decided a bivalent vaccine consisting of two parts the new variant and one part influenza B would be produced, in contrast to the US's use of monovalent vaccine.
 The objective was also set that enough vaccine to immunize about 12 million people would be produced by the end of October, with the hope of at least vaccinating children to guard against an epidemic developing out of schools.
 After some delay, the mass vaccination campaign was nearly completed before the end of the year.